Body found at Rock and Pillar fire

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A body has been found at the scene of a fire at Rock and Pillar, inland Otago, police have confirmed.
+A body was found at the scene of a fire at Rock and Pillar, inland Otago, police have confirmed.

-Emergency services initially responded to a report of a fire in trees at the property on State Highway 87, south of Hyde, just before 5pm today.
+Emergency services initially responded to a report of a fire in trees at the property on State Highway 87, south of Hyde, just before 5pm on Thursday.

 Police said they were working to understand the circumstances.